dart-archive/www.dartlang.org/src/site/docs/tutorials/packages/index.markdown

 ![Dart Editor with pubspec.yaml file](images/victor-files.png)

 The pubspec.yaml file is what makes the vector_victor directory a package.
-This file contains the package specification written in YAML.
+This file contains the package specification written in YAML (visit <a href="http://pub.dartlang.org/doc/pubspec.html">Pubspec Format</a>
+for in-depth coverage).
 At minimum, the pubspec provides a name for the package.
 It also can provide a description and identify packages on which this package depends.